 VOTER GUIDE 2016

-What to know before you cast a vote US House Before you head off for spring break, make sure you have all of your arrangements for voting in order.
+What to know before you cast a vote US House

+Before you head off for spring break, make sure you have all of your arrangements for voting in order.
 We're here to help you decide who to vote for.
 The North Carolina primary is on March 15.

+Wednesday, March 9, 2016

 Candidates for the N.C.
+General Assembly

-General Assembly are not listed because one candidate for each party is running for the seats therefore, those candidates are automatically considered the party nominee.
-Additionally, there will be no Republican primary for Orange County Board of Commissioners.
+are not listed because one candidate for each party is running for the seats therefore, those candidates are automatically considered the party nominee.
+Additionally, there will be no

+Republican primary for Orange County

+Board of Commissioners.
 All candidates who have filed for one of the four open seats on the board are members of the Democratic Party.

 For more information about candidates, see our full voter guide at dailytarheel.com.

-Candidates for US Senate seats Greg Brannon, R
+Candidates for US Senate seats

+Greg Brannon, R

-Brannon supports eliminating some federal programs to reduce government spending and strengthening both the military and U.S. He also wants to return funding for schools to the state.
+Brannon supports eliminating some federal programs to reduce government spending and strengthening both the military and U.S. borders.
+He also wants to return funding for schools to the state.
 Brannon wants to repeal No Child Left Behind and the Affordable Care Act.
-Richard Burr, R

-The incumbent senator has voted to end federal funding of so-called sanctuary cities and co-sponsored the bill to defund Planned Parenthood.
-Burr has also supported federal funding of public schools and wants to make college more affordable Larry Holmquist, R
+Richard Burr, R The incumbent senator has voted to end federal funding of so-called sanctuary cities and co-sponsored the bill to defund Planned Parenthood.
+Burr has also supported federal funding of public schools and wants to make college more affordable defund Obamacare and Planned Parenthood.
+He also wants to the U.S. to be energy independent.
+Paul Wright, R

+Larry Holmquist, R